-From inventing the first “hard-boiled” hat for miners to innovating helmets for firefighters, E. D. Bullard Company has been known as a provider of innovative solutions in safety and protective equipment for industrial and emergency response workers.
+From inventing the first “hard-boiled” hat for miners to innovating helmets for firefighters, the E. D. Bullard Company is known for its innovative safety and protective equipment for industrial and emergency response workers.

 Enhanced protective features and integrated function are key elements in Bullard headgear designs, including integrated lighting in fire helmets, brow pads, and vents that improve worker comfort and effectiveness.
 Bullard was the first company in the face protection market to use Eastman Tritan™ copolyester in a faceshield.